dublado/csabapalfi.github.io/_posts/2013-11-27-detecting-code-hotspots.md

 * 1 Extract the list of relevant bug ids from your bug tracker.
 * 2.a Then use your souce control systems API and look for commit messages containing these ids and extract the modified files.
 * 2.b If your bugtracker lists modified sources then you can extract data directly from you bugtracker
-* 3 Once you have the files modified for each bug you can aggregate them and get the most frequently fixed files
+* 3 Once you have the files modified for each bug you can aggregate the data and get the most frequently fixed files.

 ### How did we hacked this together?